-Through the FDA's analysis of adverse event reports, the medical literature, and information from national and international public health agencies, the FDA is aware that the use of heater-cooler devices has been associated with Nontuberculous Mycobacteria (NTM) infections, primarily in patients undergoing cardiothoracic surgical procedures.
+Through the FDA's analysis of adverse event reports, medical literature, and information from national and international public health agencies, the FDA is aware that the use of water-based heater-cooler devices has been associated with Nontuberculous Mycobacteria (NTM) infections, primarily in patients undergoing cardiothoracic surgical procedures.
 NTM organisms are widespread in nature and can be found in soil and water, including tap water sources.
 They are typically not harmful, but in rare cases may cause infections in some patients.

-The FDA is collaborating with professional societies, public health partners, heater-cooler manufacturers, and experts to evaluate additional strategies for mitigating infections associated with heater-cooler devices.
+The FDA is collaborating with professional societies, public health partners, heater-cooler manufacturers, and experts to evaluate additional strategies to mitigate infections associated with heater-cooler devices.
 This includes working with:

-- Health care facilities and professional medical societies to understand their experiences using heater-cooler units and to become more informed about challenges in diverse hospital environments, as well as their capabilities for implementing potential risk mitigation measures.
+- Health care facilities and professional medical societies to understand their experiences using water-based heater-cooler units and to become more informed about challenges in diverse hospital environments, as well as their capabilities for implementing potential risk mitigation measures.

-- Infectious disease specialists, health care providers, members of academia, aerosolization science and public health experts to better understand the causes and risk factors for transmission of microbial agents associated with heater-cooler devices and to develop strategies to minimize patient exposure.
+- Infectious disease specialists, health care providers, members of academia, aerosolization science and public health experts to better understand the causes and risk factors for transmission of microbial agents associated with water-based heater-cooler devices and to develop strategies to minimize patient exposure.

 - The Centers for Disease Control and Prevention and state public health departments to evaluate documented events of heater-cooler contamination and subsequent patient infection.

-- International public heath regulatory agencies to heighten awareness of infections associated with heater-cooler units and to discuss activities to reduce the risks of infection.
+- International public heath regulatory agencies to increase awareness of infections associated with water-based heater-cooler units and to discuss activities to reduce the risks of infection.

-Our current analyses have identified potential root causes of contamination from heater-cooler devices, which include:
+The FDA's current analysis has identified potential root causes of contamination from water-based heater-cooler devices, which include: